Saban says Alabama is lucky to have Sarkisian

 "We had a whole list of people that we went through to hire," Saban said, referring to the seven different assistants he hired this offseason.
 "And I feel like we were really, really fortunate to get a guy who was offered the Arizona Cardinals offensive coordinator job to come to Alabama."

-Saban also talked about the team's focus heading into spring training, saying the No. 1 goal was the "re-establish the Alabama factor," which meant focusing on the process, the team and avoiding distractions.
+Saban also talked about the team's focus heading into spring practice, saying the No. 1 goal was to "re-establish the Alabama factor," which meant focusing on the process, the team and avoiding distractions.

 "We've always been a team that plays with a tremendous amount of discipline, had a lot of responsible and accountable guys who could go out there and do their job and be dependable," he said.
 "And everybody's always put the team first.
 The result of that has been we've been able to win a lot of games, guys have got a lot of individual accolades, got a lot of opportunities to play at the next level, and we've been able to win a few championships.
 I think it's important to re-establish that."